Note: This article contains affiliate links for DoorDash

 Express typically costs $1.99–$2.99, depending on the restaurant, time of day, and city.

-How it works: When you order Express, your Dasher will not make any deliveries before dropping off your order.
-Instead, the DoorDash app will instruct your Dasher to deliver your order directly to you.
+After picking up every order in the batch, the DoorDash app will instruct your Dasher to deliver your order directly to you

-How to choose Express delivery on DoorDash
+How to select Express delivery

 Express is a delivery speed option on the final checkout page for an order.